Disciplinary and Professional Conduct Board and Hearing Panels

 has served as an elected public school trustee in British Columbia for 15 years,

-11 years as Board Chair for School District No. 51 (Boundary), and ten years on
+11 years as Board Chair for School District No. 51 (Boundary), and 10 years on the

 Leadership Council.
 Teresa holds a diploma in Public Administration from the BC